Deception and Investigative Interviewing Research

 Prof. Galit Nahari

 Prof. Galit Nahari is the head of the Department of Criminology at Bar-Ilan University, Israel, and the editor of Legal and Criminological Psychology.
-Her main research interests are legal and investigative decision-making, applied memory, detection of deception and witnesses credibility assessments.
-As part of it, she develops interrogation and lie-detection methods (prime example is the Verifiability Approach), examines their validity and suitability in different contexts, and their vulnerability to judgmental biases.
+Her research spans over a variety of topics in deception, applied memory, investigative interviewing and decision-making.
+As part of it, she develops interrogation and lie-detection methods (a prime example is the Verifiability Approach), examines their validity and suitability in different contexts, and their vulnerability to judgmental biases.
 A major part of her research further focuses on the cognitive processes underlies credibility and veracity assessments, as well as on individual differences which impact these assessments.
+She places a high emphasis on ecological validity and relevancy to the “real world”; thus, she works closely with practitioners, promoting fruitful academia-field cooperation in high education, research and training.
+She advises, lectures and conducts research and training workshops on verbal lie detection nationally and internationally.

 Verifiability Approach (VA)